Mystery / Interesting Glass

 Pieces of pressed glass from the Victorian period are now over 130years old.
 Collectors of this type of glass are lucky in that a lot of the glass is marked and there are a number of websites, publications and archives to aid them with their discoveries.
 But as with all types of collecting there are still a lot of items to be found that are, frankly, mysteries.
-Unmarked glass, glass whose use may be unknown, undiscovered facts about some of the factories producing the glass.
+Unmarked glass, glass whose use may be unknown, undiscovered facts about some of the factories producing the glass or just unusual pieces of glass.
 I have put together a few items that may be of interest.

 The swan vase on the left is unmarked and is different to the Queensware version on the right. (click thumbnails for larger images)

 Most of the swans you see are like the Queensware version, even the version made in carnival glass from the 1920's onwards is from the same, older mould.

 This pink version is different, there are no gaps between the body of the vase and the neck and feet of the swans, the overall design is not so well defined and there is no Sowerby mark.
 The pink colour suggests it was probably made later than the originals, perhaps in the 1930's?
 Cyril Manleys book, Decorative Victorian Glass (page 104), shows a similar pink swan vase.